mjrafferty/apollo-zsh-theme/module_guide.md

 ### Asynchronous Execution

 To run this module asynchronously, all we need to do is change the function name from '__apollo_{module_name}_run' to '__apollo_{module_name}_async'.
 This will run the async function only when no cache value is present.
 There also exists an '__apollo_{module_name}_always_async' function which will run on every prompt.
 Cache is still used in this case to prevent the harsh pop in caused by asynchronous operation, but the displayed value will update if needed once the async operation has completed.
 For this module, we don't need it to run on every prompt so we're just going to use the standard async function.
-Since this is no longer blocking the main prompt render, we can even sprinkle in some external commands and subshells if we want without caring too much:
+Since this is no longer blocking the main prompt render, we can even sprinkle in some external commands and sub-shells if we want without caring too much:

 ```shell
 __apollo_file_count_cache_key() {